marcinjahn/technology-notebook/src/docs/computers/tpm/tpm-entities.md

 ## Objects

 It's either a **key** or **data**.
-It has a public part and perhaps (?) a private part (asymmetric private key, as symmetric key or encrypted data).
+It has a public part and perhaps (?) a private part (asymmetric private key, a symmetric key or encrypted data).

-Like NVRAM indexes all objects belong to one of four hierarchies: platform, storage, endorsementm or NULL.
+Like NVRAM indexes all objects belong to one of four hierarchies: platform, storage, endorsement or NULL.
 When a hierarchy is cleared all objects in it are cleared.
 They have authorization data and policy.
-A policy can't be changed after it gets created (like with MV indexes).
+A policy can't be changed after it gets created (like with NV indexes).

-Object commands
-can be administrative or user commands.
+**Object commands** can be administrative or user commands.
 At creation the user decides which of these commands can be performed with the authorization data and which can be exclusively done with a policy.
 Some commands can only be done with a policy no matter how we set the attributes during creation.

 Most objects are keys.
 Using keys or other objects requires using a non-persistent TPM entity - a session.